Generating Benchmarks for Factuality Evaluation of Language Models: Related Work

-Recent work by~\citet{lee2022factuality} and \citet{min2023factscore} propose automatically scoring the factuality of a sample of free-form LM generations on a certain topic.
-These approaches make it hard to control the facts contributing to the evaluation score, and moreover they are biased towards common facts, since they are generated by the evaluated LM itself.
+\method differs from the above methods as it aims at evaluating factuality in a natural open-ended text generation setting.
+In such setting, the context may be needed to reason over the evaluated factual statement, while the factual statement may not be evident in the context (unlike summarization).

-\paragraph{Contrastive Datasets} Contrastive evaluation, in which the model's ability to discern between similar positive and negative examples is tested, is a long-standing approach used in a wide range of tasks \cite{sennrich-2017-grammatical, burlot-yvon-2017-evaluating, glockner-etal-2018-breaking, kaushik2019learning, glockner-etal-2018-breaking}.
-For factuality evaluation, the contrastive approach is applied by perturbing factual claims to obtain negative examples. \citet{schuster-etal-2021-get} performed synthetic edits to Wikipedia sentences with crowd workers, while ~\citet{liu-etal-2022-token} used BERT \cite{devlin-etal-2019-bert} to make local replacements, verified by human annotators. ~\citet{gupta-etal-2022-dialfact} used model and rule-based heuristics to perturb factual claims in dialogue.
+Recent works proposed scoring the factuality of free-form LM generations samples \cite{min2023factscore, lee2022factuality}.
+However, these approaches lack control over the evaluated facts and are biased towards common facts generated by the LM.

-Following recent work, which showed that contemporary large LMs can be instructed to generate high quality evaluation sets \cite{perez2022discovering}, our \method approach leverages those capabilities to generate contextualized, fluent, diverse and challenging non-factual claims, as described in the following section.
+\paragraph{Contrastive Datasets} Contrastive evaluation, in which a model is tested to discern between similar positive and negative examples, is widely used in various tasks \cite{sennrich-2017-grammatical, burlot-yvon-2017-evaluating, glockner-etal-2018-breaking, kaushik2019learning}.
+For factuality evaluation, negative examples are obtained by perturbing factual claims.
+This is done through human annotation, rule-based or model based heuristics \cite{schuster-etal-2021-get, liu-etal-2022-token, gupta-etal-2022-dialfact}.
+Following recent works on benchmarks generation \cite{perez2022discovering}, we employed Instruct-GPT to generate non-factual claims, as described in the following section.